jameshibbard/authentication-with-devise-and-cancancan/README.md

-# Authentication with Devise and cancancan in Rails
+# Authentication with Devise and cancancan in Rails (MySQL Version)

 This is the code for a tutorial on how to set up authentication (verifying who you are) and authorization (what you are permitted to do) using Ruby 3.4, Rails 8.0.2 and two popular Ruby gems: [Devise](https://github.com/heartcombo/devise) and [CanCanCan](https://github.com/CanCanCommunity/cancancan).